 How are stockholders’ financial interests protected in a PBC?

-Stockholders of a PBC retain all of the protections and governance rights that they have under traditional corporate law and have an even greater voice on certain corporate transactions.
-For example, a merger or charter amendment that would change the company’s PBC status requires 2/3 majority stockholder approval, rather than a simple majority.
+Stockholders of a PBC retain all of the protections and governance rights that they have under traditional corporate law.
 Stockholders of a PBC can bring the same types of lawsuits they can bring against a traditional corporation, including demands to review the company’s books and records, election review proceedings to make sure elections are being conducted fairly, and derivative suits against directors for breach of fiduciary duties, subject to the statutory minimum ownership threshold.

 Can a PBC prioritize stockholder financial returns?